 Celebrities Managing their own Twitter Account are the Good Ones

 Self-managed celebrity-accounts are obviously more personal.
 They are not all neat and tidy but that’s exactly what makes them so popular.
 Celebrities post whenever they have time, providing fans with a glimpse at their real lives (personal photos without make-up or any type of retouching) and that info is priceless for their fans!
 Take for example Katy Perry who posted a photo of her wearing slides at a fashion party.
 What was the reaction of her fans?
 The 7180 retweets speak for themselves!

 Another great example is Ellen DeGeneres’ Twitter account.
-She manages it all by herself and the posts really convey her wit and humour.
+She manages it all by herself and the posts really convey her wit and humor.
 It would have been almost impossible for a social media agency to write such unique and personal posts.

-One of the purposes of celebrities’ social media accounts is to provide fans with instant access to their favourite movie stars, athletes, musicians, etc. This humanizes the interaction and brings the celebrities closer to fans, regardless of their location.
+One of the purposes of celebrities’ social media accounts is to provide fans with instant access to their favorite movie stars, athletes, musicians, etc. This humanizes the interaction and brings the celebrities closer to fans, regardless of their location.
 The idea is for the content to come straight from the source, in the shortest amount of time – not from the mainstream media – in order for it to be appreciated and relevant to fans.
 Sofia Vergara is one of the celebrities providing live tweets to her fans.

-Fans following a celebrity on Twitter crave exclusive and inside information and are often more engaged because they feel more connected, special and in tune with their favourite celebrity – given that the tweets come from the real person and not an intermediary.
-Just have a look at the huge number of retweets and favourites a simple “Hi” brought on Cher’s Twitter page!
+Fans following a celebrity on Twitter crave exclusive and inside information and are often more engaged because they feel more connected, special and in tune with their favorite celebrity – given that the tweets come from the real person and not an intermediary.
+Just have a look at the huge number of retweets and favorites a simple “Hi” brought on Cher’s Twitter page!
 It’s the magic of being original, spontaneous and managing your account by yourself.

 Celebrities who Hire Social Media Companies to Manage Their Account